-The government's special investigator Eva Bergquist is submitting the investigation into illegally streamed TV, so-called ip-tv, to Minister of Culture Parisa Liljestrand (The Moderate Party) on Tuesday morning.
+The government's special investigator Eva Bergquist is handing over the investigation into illegally streamed TV, so-called ip-tv, to Minister of Culture Parisa Liljestrand (The Moderate Party) on Tuesday morning.

 Fines for private individuals